shockey/xml-but-prettier/README.md

-# XML Beautifier
+# XML, But Prettier

 [![Build Status][travis-image]][travis-url]
 [![NPM version][npm-image]][npm-url]

+_This module is a fork of [jonathanp/xml-beautifier][upstream-github]._

-This module "beautifies" XML documents by putting each tag and text node on their own line and correctly indents everything.
+This module beautifies XML documents by putting each tag and text node on their own line and correctly indenting everything.

 Can be used e.g. if you're using [React as a static page generator][react] and (for some reason) need the generated HTML to be more human-readable.

 ## Install